wimpysworld/rolling-rhino/README.md

 for problems you may encounter** via [Launchpad](https://launchpad.net) using tools such as `apport` and `ubuntu-bug`.

+If the daily ISO you install is for an interim release, you will need to wait until the next LTS release opens and run a 'do-release-upgrade' from your installed system before you can join Rolling Rhino.

 You will see `W: Conflicting distribution:` warnings from `apt` as its configuration will now reference the `devel` series which is a pointer to the current in-development series.
 But they are just that, warnings.